Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Methodology

-The very right hand sides of \eqref{eq_ident_hetboundsNP} can be estimated using flexible nonparametric methods.
-In particular, the heterogeneous bounds can be obtained by two separate regressions of each score function onto the spaces spanned by their respective $k_B$-dimensional transformations of $Z_i$, $b_B(Z_i)$ for each $B \in \{L,U\}$
+Note that all bounds in \eqref{eq_bounds_ATz} and \eqref{eq_bounds_ATplmin1} are functions of various ratios of different conditional expectations $E[\psi_B(W_i,\eta_0)|Z=z]$.
+Thus, they can be obtained by separate regressions of the respective $\psi_B(W_i,\eta_0)$ onto the spaces spanned by their $k_B$-dimensional transformations of $Z_i$, $b_B(Z_i)$